Luos-io/Documentation/src/pages/tools/pyluos.md

 <h1><a href="#pyluos" class="header" id="pyluos"><img src="../../_assets/img/python-logo.png" width="80px"> / A Pyluos guide</a></h1>

 Pyluos is the standard Python library to manage a Luos system with a computer.
-In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a  [_gate_](./gate.md) service.
+In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer through a [gate](./gate.md) service.

 ## Installation

 ### Required: Installing Python and Pip

 > **Warning:** In order to use Pyluos library, Python and the Pip package manager must be installed on your computer.

 _« Python is a programming language that lets you work more quickly and integrate your systems more effectively. » (<small><a href="https://python.org" target="_blank">Source</a></small>)_